fzankl/docsify-plugin-flexible-alerts/README.md

         },

         // Assuming that we use Font Awesome
-        icon: "fas fa-comment",
+        icon: 'fas fa-comment',
-        className: "info"
+        className: 'note'
       }
     }
   };
 </script>
 ```

-Since we are using FontAwesome in previous example we habe to include the library via `index.html`, e.g. using a CDN.
+**Since we are using FontAwesome in previous example we have to include the library via `index.html`, e.g. using a CDN.**

 In Markdown just use the alert according to the types provided by default.